Though you might not always realize it, your mattress is actually a really big part of your life.

 Mattresses also accumulate residue like body oils and sweat over time, and of course, if you have any stains or body fluid spills, you need to get on those ASAP.

 If you’re going to spend 400 hours each year cleaning the other parts of your house, you may as well take a bit of extra time to clean away some of the more horrifying aspects of your mattress.

-OK, so hopefully by now I’ve got you convinced you should be cleaning your mattress.
+OK, so hopefully by now, I’ve got you convinced how significant it is to clean your mattress.